The-Wishlist-Co/klaviyo-integration/setup-guide.md

 ## What you need to use Klaviyo with The Wishlist ##

-1. Set up Klaviyo as your default email platform within the The Wishlist store owner console &ndash; specifying your API keys, and enabling and configuring the types of notifications you want to use.
+1. Set up Klaviyo as your default email platform within The Wishlist store owner console &ndash; specifying your API keys, and enabling and configuring the types of notifications you want to use.
 2. Create Klaviyo flows that will receive data from The Wishlist whenever a configured event occurs, and send the notification to the customer.

 You can use the full power of Klaviyo, including email and SMS, throttling and extended customer treatments.